| Affenpinschers: the most honest dog breed review you'll ever find. Information about Affenpinscher personality and behavior. |

-The Affenpinscher is a busybody who dashes around checking out new sights and sounds.
-His playful antics are delightfully entertaining as he clutches toys with his agile paws.
+In the home, he is an inquisitive busybody who must check out new sights and sounds.
+His playful antics are delightfully entertaining as he bats toys around with his agile paws.

-Affenpinschers have a mind of their own and without a firm hand can be obstinate and demanding, tossing tantrums or sulking when they don't get their own way.
+Affenpinschers do have a mind of their own, and without a firm hand can be obstinate and demanding, tossing tantrums or sulking when they don't get their own way.

-Like most terrier types, the Affenpinscher is proud and sensitive and does not take kindly to being teased."
+Like most terrier-type dogs, the Affenpinscher is proud and sensitive and does not take kindly to being teased.
+This breed is happiest in a home without young children.

 - Is small, easy to carry, and doesn't take up much space